This post may contain eBay affiliate links. Please read our disclosure policy.

 Let’s use Michael Jordan’s brief stint as a baseball player as an example.
 His rookie cards were fought over when they first released, but you’d be lucky to get $10 for a good copy of his 1994 Upper Deck today.

-5. 1999 Upper Deck Century Legends Gold Walter Payton
+5. 1999 Walter Payton Upper Deck Century Legends (Buy on eBay)

 Walter Peyton was a running back for the Chicago Bears, who won the 1977 Most Valuable Player Award along with making nine Pro Bowl appearances.